k-b-e-m/Comark/Comark/Notes/Week one Material.md

-# Data and Program Representation
+a# Data and Program Representation

 ## Bits and Bytes
 ### Bit